jhcook/agentic-rag/docs/openai_assistants.md

 ## Overview

 The OpenAI Assistants backend provides GPT-4 quality reasoning while keeping your documents **completely local**.
-Unlike other cloud RAG solutions, this uses a **function calling bridge**: OpenAI orchestrates the conversation, but all document data stays in your local FAISS index.
+Unlike other cloud RAG solutions, this uses a **function calling bridge**: OpenAI orchestrates the conversation, but all document data stays in your local pgvector-backed index.

 ## Architecture